Eligibility and selection criteria

 The knowledge base and skills required for doctoral studies shall be demonstrated by a master’s degree or by a degree earned abroad that qualifies them for equivalent doctoral studies in the country where the degree was earned.

-- Adequate knowledge in the research field applied for, gained through, for example, courses in the major or courses in the advanced module within the Master’s studies.
+- Adequate knowledge in his or her confirmed research field, gained through, for example, courses toward the major or courses in the advanced module within the Master’s studies, or the equivalent.

-- When necessary, the School will set prerequisites for admission into the doctoral programme that may be gained, for instance, by taking master-level courses.
+- When necessary, the School will set prerequisites for admission into the doctoral programme that may be gained, for instance, by earning the credits for them by taking exams related to master-level courses.

-- The master’s degree that is the basis of doctoral studies has been completed with an average grade of 3.5/5 or higher.
+- Earned the master’s degree that is the basis of doctoral studies with an average grade of 3.5 / very good (Aalto University uses the grading scale 1-5).

-- Those with a master’s degree earned in accordance with the degree regulations of 1995 or at an earlier time must have earned the master’s degree that is the basis of doctoral studies with an average grade of 3.0/5 or higher.
+- OR Those with a master’s degree earned in accordance with the degree regulations of 1995, must have accomplished the major studies (minimum 30 cr.) in the master’s degree that is the basis of doctoral studies with an average grade of 3.5/5.

 - contents of the previous degree(s)